matevz/game-node/plugins/rss3Plugin/README.md

 ## Available Functions

-The `RSS3Plugin` provides 1 function that can be used by the agent:
+The `RSS3Plugin` provides 2 functions that can be used by the agent:

+- `getCryptoNewsFunction`: Retrieve the latest crypto news structured for AI agents to be used as a source of information for analysis and decision-making.
 - `getActivitiesFunction`: Retrieve activities of anyone based on a query.

 ## License